-|Persecution Type:||Islamic Oppression|
+|Persecution Type:||Islamic oppression|

-|Leader:||President Mohamed Abdullahi Mohamed|
+|Leader:||President Mohamed Abdullahi Mohamed “Farmajo”|

 Over the last years, the situation appears to have worsened.
-Islamic militants have intensified their hunt for Christians and in a position of leadership.
-An attempt to reopen a church in Hargeisa, Somaliland, failed because the government was forced to shut it down due to pressure from the local Islamic population.
+Islamic militants intensified their hunt for people who are Christian and in a position of leadership.
+An attempt to reopen a church in Hargeisa, Somaliland, in August 2017 also failed, as the government was forced to shut it down due to pressure from the local Islamic population.

 Every day, 11 people are dying for their faith.
 This should be a front-burner issue in the upcoming presidential debates.
 Read More